5 Data Governance Best Practices

-This high-level inventory of data assets may also include information that is not necessarily stored in databases.
-If budget processes are driven largely by Excel spreadsheets that reside on an internal file server (or perhaps even stored on laptop hard drives and exchanged via e-mail), that information should be also noted as part of your high-level inventory of data assets.
+This high-level inventory of data assets may also include information not necessarily stored in databases.
+If Excel spreadsheets that reside on an internal file server (or perhaps are even stored on laptop hard drives and exchanged via e-mail) drive budget processes, you should note that information as part of your high-level inventory of data assets.

-In addition to cataloging these data domains, it is important to understand whether and how they relate to one another.
+When cataloging these data domains, strive to understand whether and how they relate to one another.
 That means understanding integration points, as well as the timing and technical means of transferring data, error resolution processes, and so on.

-As with any new initiative, it pays to identify a few specific outcomes that can be achieved quickly, with relatively little effort and investment, and with a high likelihood of success.
+As with any new initiative, it pays to identify a few specific outcomes you can achieve quickly, with relatively little effort and investment, and with a high likelihood of success.

-Following the high-level inventory of data assets outlined above, it can be useful to drill down into each domain to identify potential gaps and areas for improvement.
-If data quality in the CRM system is poor, for example, the company could realize cost savings on direct-mail advertising or improved results from digital campaigns.
+Following the high-level inventory of data assets outlined above, drill down into each domain to identify potential gaps and areas for improvement.
+For example, if data quality in the CRM system is poor, the company could realize cost savings on direct-mail advertising or improved results from digital campaigns.
 Inaccurate inventory quantities in the ERP system can result in discrepancies between the general ledger and physical inventories and may lead to out-of-stock scenarios that can erode customer satisfaction and result in lost revenue.

-Security and compliance gaps or potential data loss resulting from informal processes can also be targeted for potential quick wins.
-It pays to involve stakeholders in these discussions, not only to discover key pain points but also to build consensus around data governance initiatives.
+You can also target security and compliance gaps or potential data loss resulting from informal processes for potential quick wins.
+It pays to involve stakeholders in these discussions to discover key pain points and build consensus around data governance initiatives.

-For each of the specific outcomes defined above, establish measures in advance that can be used as a yardstick for success.
-As with any project or initiative, some outcomes are easier to measure than others, but data governance leaders should not shy away from defining and communicating the key metrics that establish the success or failure of their initiatives.
+For each of the specific outcomes defined above, establish measures in advance as a yardstick for success.
+Some outcomes are easier to measure than others, but data governance leaders should not shy away from defining and communicating the key metrics that establish the success or failure of their initiatives.

-Ultimately, data governance is a journey, not a destination.
-The best practices outlined here should be seen as part of an iterative process to refine, improve, and extend the organization’s use of data assets, to safeguard those assets, and to ensure their integrity over the long term.
+Ultimately, data governance is a journey–not a destination.
+The best practices outlined here are part of an iterative process to refine, improve, and extend the organization’s use of data assets, safeguard those assets, and ensure their integrity over the long term.

-Artificial intelligence, machine learning, and big data analytics continue to gain ground as a key competitive differentiator.
+Artificial intelligence, machine learning, and big data analytics continue to gain ground as key competitive differentiators.
 The organizations that are most capable of mastering and exploiting data as a strategic asset will position themselves for long-term advantage.

 Data governance is never a one-and-done project; it needs to be evangelized within the organization and internalized across various functions and departments in a spirit of continuous improvement.